rmcrackan/Libation/README.md

 The stoplights will tell you a title's status:

+* Green: downloaded and decrypted
+* Yellow: downloaded but still encrypted with DRM
 * Red: not downloaded
-* Yellow: downloaded but still encrypted with DRM
-* Green: downloaded and decrypted
+* PDF icon without arrow: downloaded
 * PDF with arrow: not downloaded
-* PDF without arrow: downloaded)

 Or hover over the button to see the status.